alyssariah/style-guides/README.md

 # My Style Guides

 A style guide is a set of standards about how code should be written and organized.
-It provides readable code, clear guidelines , and naming conventions.
-With a style guide, development become more efficient, scalable, and professional.
+It provides readable code, clear guidelines, naming conventions, ect.
+With a style guide, development becomes more efficient, scalable, and professional.

 To ensure code consistency and maintainability within my projects, I am using the standards in the following guides:
 - [HTML Guide](HTML/README.md)